The Sunday Lesson

-On most Sundays, I publish the Sunday Lesson.
-They’re nothing more than an observation or an idea or a study I’m working on that has useful applications.
-I feel deeply blessed and deeply responsible to write this.
+On most Sundays, I publish a short [Sunday Lesson].
+It’s usually nothing more than an observation or an idea or an application from something I’m studying.
+I feel deeply blessed and deeply responsible for writing this.
 I schedule the posts to publish at 1:35.
-If you miss one, let me know and I will email it to you.
-You can also sign up for notifications and will get an email anytime I post something.
+Don’t worry about the time: you can sign up to receive a notification any time I publish something.
+Just enter your email address into the bar at the top of any screen.
 I’m up for all comments and try to respond to them all.
 Be forewarned that I reserve Sundays for my family.
 It’s a work in progress, but a goal we’re all growing into.
 So, if I don’t respond, I’m probably playing chess with my daughter or watching lousy TV with my wife.
 On an outstanding day, I might catch a couple innings of Braves baseball.
 With my wife, of course.
 It’s Sunday.

 Another story for you to apply as you see fit: